 Added by Paul Combs on December 18, 2017 at 10:49am — No Comments

-Let's look back to our first day on the job or that very moment you received your gear after being voted into your local volunteer station or your first day at your career job.
+Let's look back to that very moment you received your gear after being voted into your local volunteer station or your first day at your career job.
 From those moments on there was always that person that's been on the job for quite a while, with years of experience that just took every new guy under their wing or anyone willing to listen.
 We can probably all look back and think about who our on the job mentors were or still are.
-They taught us about what it meant…Continue
+They taught us about what it meant to be apart of this great…Continue